Nolonar/RM_Plugins/README.md

 - **Minor**: 2
 - **Revision**: 5

 When a higher number changes, all lower numbers are reset to 0.
-For example, when 3.2.5 receives a Major update to 4, the new version number is 4.0.0
+For example, when 3.2.5 receives a Minor update to 3, the new version number is 3.3.0.
+When 3.2.5 receives a Major update to 4 instead, the new version number is 4.0.0

 Here's what each change means:
 - **Major**: These are likely to break your project.
 Make sure you perform a full test of your project when you update.
 Possible changes may include:
   - Use of new features not supported by older versions of RPG Maker (or its underlying NW.js engine).
 Do ***not*** update the plugin in this case, unless you've updated RPG Maker.
   - Some plugin command has been removed.
   - Some plugin command has been renamed.
+  - The structure of parameters or arguments has changed and the plugin is incompatible to the old structure.

 - **Minor**: These can change how the plugin behaves, which might affect player progression in certain circumstances.
 Possible changes may include:
   - Behavior of the plugin has changed, possibly through change in algorithm.
 Projects that rely on precise behavior may need testing.
   - Some plugin command has been added.
-  - Plugin has become more customizable through additional parameters.
+  - Plugin has become more customizable through additional parameters or arguments.
   - Major visual tweaks.

 - **Revision**: These changes fix bugs or make minor adjustments to the code.
 These are unlikely to break your project or negatively affect player progression.